-Relationship marketing is a type of marketing that focuses on cultivating deeper, more meaningful relationships with customers to ensure long-term satisfaction and brand loyalty.
-Relationship marketing is not focused on short-term wins or sales transactions -- rather, it is focused on delighting an audience and your customers for the long-haul.
+Relationship marketing is a marketing strategy that cultivates deeper, more meaningful relationships with customers to ensure long-term satisfaction and brand loyalty.
+Relationship marketing is not focused on short-term wins or sales transactions — rather, it is focused on delighting customers for the long haul.

-Here, let's take a look at some relationship marketing examples, and then explore how you can implement a strong relationship marketing strategy, today.
+Here, let's take a look at some relationship marketing examples and the tactics they use to make this strategy work.
+Then, we’ll explore how you can implement a strong relationship marketing strategy today.

 Relationship Marketing Examples

-Relationship marketing is ultimately about offering both new and existing customers valuable content -- regardless of where they are in your buyer’s journey.
-Good relationship marketing should appeal to the random viewer as powerfully as it appeals to your long-term customers, to ensure your customers can grow with you for the long-haul.
+Relationship marketing is ultimately about offering both new and existing customers valuable content regardless of where they are in the buyer’s journey.
+Good relationship marketing should appeal to the first-time viewer as powerfully as it appeals to your long-term customers to ensure your customers can grow with you over time.